signalorange/orangeMine/README.md

 - [ ] Temperature monitoring (inside and outside)
 - [ ] Weather monitoring
 - [ ] find a way to easily split between hybrid (every services) and split (clients and control-center) easily
+- [ ] Implement a backup system
+- [ ] build docker images for kea, stork

 # Resources